 - Provides a cleansing and detoxing effect on the digestive system, helping to eliminate ‘bad’ gut bacteria and pathogens.

 - Aids in weight loss and maintaining a healthy weight.

 Probiotics are bacteria that are the by-products of the fermentation process in fermented foods.
 Probiotics are considered to be ‘good’ bacteria and help feed the gut more of what it needs.
 Benefits:

 - It increases the good bacteria in the gut and decreases the bad.

-- It can replenish and repopulate the gut with good bacteria after overuse of antibiotics.
+- It can replenish and repopulate the gut with good bacteria after the overuse of antibiotics.

-- Provides the groundwork to help improve every aspect of health, which we all now know is rooted in the gut, including: improving mental health, eliminating allergies, improving heart health, helping digestive disorders, reducing sugar cravings, weigh reduction, improving your immune system, and much more.
+- Provides the groundwork to help improve every aspect of health, which we all now know is rooted in the gut, including improving mental health, eliminating allergies, improving heart health, helping digestive disorders, reducing sugar cravings, weight reduction, improving your immune system, and much more.